-Salesforce CRM is a cutting edge next generation development platform which is all about speed.
+Salesforce CRM is a cutting-edge next-generation development platform that is all about speed.
 It is changing the way organizations are built and communicate.
 Today, Salesforce has over 2 million developers using the platform, and more than 4 million apps to show for it.

 Only a year after the company released Salesforce1, the platform is receiving a noteworthy makeover, additionally including another backend – Salesforce1 Lightning.
 This feature makes building custom employee and customer-facing applications less demanding, in just minutes, for a variety of screens and gadgets, even wearable’s, all with a consistent client experience.

 Lightning incorporates various exciting tools for developers, for example,

 - Components: A customer-server framework that quickens development, along with app performance, and is perfect for utilization with the Salesforce1 mobile app.

 - Lightning App Builder: Empowers you to assemble applications visually, without code, faster than ever before utilizing off-the-rack, custom-built Lightning components.

 Using these, you can consistently advance, alter, and effortlessly deploying new applications to mobile devices having Salesforce1.
 As a matter of fact, the Salesforce1 mobile app itself was created with Lightning components.